yuki-yano/vde-layout/README.md

     name: Build Script
     command: npm run build
 ```

+### Window Mode Selection
+- `defaults.windowMode` sets the default behavior for presets that omit `windowMode`.
+Allowed values are `new-window` (default) and `current-window`.
+- Each preset may override the default by specifying its own `windowMode`.
+- CLI flags (`--current-window` / `--new-window`) take highest precedence and override both presets and defaults.
+- When `current-window` mode is used during an actual run, vde-layout prompts for confirmation before closing panes other than the pane running the command.
+Dry-run mode prints the intended closures without prompting.

 ## Runtime Behavior
 - Dry-run mode prints every tmux command and preserves the execution order you would see in a real run.